 Find your path.
-Whether you are coming to a nursing program for the first time or are an RN with an associate's degree or diploma who is seeking to complete your BSN, we have a program to fit your needs.
-The BSN traditional track fits students coming right out of high school and adult learners, too.
-And RNs can quickly and easily complete the BSN degree with our flexible online degree completion option designed for the working RN.
+Whether you are coming to a nursing program for the first time or are an RN with an associate's degree or diploma who is seeking to complete your Bachelor of Science in Nursing (BSN), we have a program to fit your needs.
+The BSN traditional track fits students coming right out of high school as well as adult learners.
+RNs can quickly and easily complete the BSN degree with our flexible online degree completion option designed for the working Registered Nurse (RN).